 - Known for: Business district, hip, walkable neighborhood

-Similar to every city, there are pros and cons to living in Atlanta, too.
-Below are some things to think of before moving to Atlanta:
+Similar to every city, there are pros and cons to living in Atlanta, GA, too.
+Below are some things to think of before moving to Atlanta, GA:

-- Family-friendly atmosphere: Atlanta is one of the greatest places to raise a family.
+- Family-friendly atmosphere: Atlanta, GA is one of the greatest places to raise a family.
 From nature trails, restaurants, historic sites, and shopping districts, there will always be something to do.
 There are aquariums, parks, zoos, gardens, and numerous attractions for kids.

 A lot of suburban public schools, like Gwinnerr School of Mathematics, Science and Technology, Columbus High School, Northview High School, Walton High School, and many other highly acclaimed schools are found here.

-- Limited transportation routes: If you choose Atlanta as your next home, get ready to travel much by car.
+- Limited transportation routes: If you choose Atlanta, GA as your next home, get ready to travel much by car.
 That is what other city’s driver does too.
-There are only 84 miles of bike lanes in Atlanta and the drivers there are not known for sharing the road.
+There are only 84 miles of bike lanes in Atlanta, GA and the drivers there are not known for sharing the road.

 And as train system in the city is common for moving to and from downtown, the routes are not many and not often available.

 This is the case for people who move from outside ATL or the neighborhoods outside I-285.
 Transportation is restricted to cars in this area.